-NO. I LONDON AND PICCADILLY
+NO. 1 LONDON AND PICCADILLY

-A Beginning-No. I London-Charing Cross in Retirement-A Walk down Piccadilly-Apsley House-The Iron Duke's Statues-An Old Print-Rothschild Terrace-The Motor 'Bus-The Safest Place in London-Changes-The March of Utilitarianism-The Plague of New Buildings-London Architecture-The Glory of Disorder-A City of Homes-House-collecting-The Elusive Directory-Kingsley's Dictum-The House Opposite-Desirable Homes-London's Riches-The Smallest House in London-Women-Clubmen-A Monument to Pretty Thoughtfulness-The Piccadilly Goat-Old Q -Rogers the Poet.
+A Beginning-No. 1 London-Charing Cross in Retirement-A Walk down Piccadilly-Apsley House-The Iron Duke's Statues-An Old Print-Rothschild Terrace-Changes-The March of Utilitarianism-The Plague of New Buildings-London Architecture-The Glory of Disorder-A City of Homes-House-collecting-The Elusive Directory-Kingsley's Dictum-The House Opposite-Desirable Homes-London's Riches-The Smallest House in London-Women-Clubmen-A Monument to Pretty Thoughtfulness-The Piccadilly Goat-Old Q-Rogers the Poet.

 L ONDON, whichever way we turn, is so vast and varied, so rich in what is interesting, that to one who would wander with a plastic mind irresponsibly day after day in its streets and among its treasures there is not a little difficulty in deciding where to begin, and there is even greater difficulty in knowing where to end.
-Indeed, to a book on London-to a thousand books on London there is no end.
+Indeed, to a book on London-to a thousand books on London-there is no end.